Desktop publishing: History

 Desktop publishing was first developed at Xerox PARC in the 1970s.
 A contradictory claim states that desktop publishing began in 1983 with a program developed by James Davise at a community newspaper in Philadelphia.
 The program Type Processor One ran on a PC using a graphics card for a WYSIWYG display and was offered commercially by Best Info in 1984.
 Desktop typesetting with only limited page makeup facilities arrived in 1978–1979 with the introduction of TeX, and was extended in 1985 with the introduction of LaTeX.

 The desktop publishing market took off in 1985 with the introduction in January of the Apple LaserWriter laser printer for the year-old Apple Macintosh personal computer.

 This momentum was kept up with the release that July of PageMaker software from Aldus, which rapidly became the standard software application for desktop publishing.
 With its advanced layout features, PageMaker immediately relegated word processors like Microsoft Word to the composition and editing of purely textual documents.
 Word did not begin to acquire desktop publishing features until a decade later, and by 2003, it was regarded only as "good" and not "great" at desktop publishing tasks.
 The term "desktop publishing" is attributed to Aldus founder Paul Brainerd, who sought a marketing catchphrase to describe the small size and relative affordability of this suite of products, in contrast to the expensive commercial phototypesetting equipment of the day.

+Ventura Publisher was one of the first popular desktop publishing packages for IBM PC compatible computers, typically running MS-DOS, in 1986.
+The software was originally developed by Ventura Software.
+The first version of Ventura Publisher was released in 1986 with worldwide distribution by Xerox.
+Ventura Publisher allowed file sizes large enough for magazine type publications through a chapter capability, in addition to flyers and brochures.
+One advantage to IBM-PC computer users was the ability of Ventura Publisher to interface directly with word processors such as WordPerfect, WordStar, and early versions of Microsoft Word.
+This allowed editing of documents to take place in the native word-processing program.
+Changes made in Ventura were saved back to that program as well.
+Eventually, as Corel Corporation bought Ventura Publisher and simultaneously, the Microsoft Office suite of applications became more powerful – especially with the inclusion of Microsoft Publisher.
+Many organizations transitioned from purpose-built software like Ventura Publisher to Microsoft's Word and Publisher and Office software applications, to save money and synchronize business applications across an enterprise.